sanekgusev/SGASScreenRecorder/README.md

 ### Why

-* Because recording in-app activities has never been quicker and simpler
+* Because recording in-app activities has never been simpler
 * Because a video is worth a thousand words of any bug report

-### What's inside
+### What's Inside

 * Configurable screen recorder
 * Photo library import for recorded videos